ZhgChg.Li

 this.setContent(range, '=IFERROR(SUM(INDIRECT(SUBSTITUTE(ADDRESS(1, 1, 4), "1", "") & '+summaryRowIndex+'):INDIRECT(SUBSTITUTE(ADDRESS(1, COLUMN() - 1, 4), "1", "") & '+summaryRowIndex+')), 0)', style);

-// 7. summaryRowIndex = the current row
+// 7. summaryRowIndex = current row number

 }